grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

            `pods`.
 The label chosen must be unique across all `discovery.kubernetes` components in the same configuration file.

-    2. To limit the namespaces that Pods are discovered in, add the following block inside of the `discovery.kubernetes` component:
+    2. To limit the Namespaces that Pods are discovered in, add the following block inside of the `discovery.kubernetes` component:

        ```river